Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 If you’ve accidentally disabled any valuable services, you can easily retrieve them by repeating the process.

-Check Sims 4 integrity with Origin client
+5. Check the Sims 4 game’s integrity with the Origin client

 Before you lose your nerves and perform reinstallation, we advise you to try and repair the installation files.
 For that purpose, Origin implements a tool that is similar to the ones on Battle.net or Steam.
 And this is how you can use it.